Therapeutics NOW

 1 Editorial Policy

-Therapeutics NOW is a high-quality, single-anonymized peer-reviewed journal dedicated to the publication of cutting-edge research in the field of innovative medical treatments and technologies.
+Therapeutics NOW is a high-quality, peer-reviewed journal dedicated to the publication of cutting-edge research in the field of innovative medical treatments and technologies.
 The journal serves as a platform for scientists, clinicians, and industry experts to share groundbreaking advancements in areas such as gene therapy, immunotherapy, drug discovery, and personalized medicine.
 Therapeutics NOW spans the scope of research from bench to bedside for results aimed at the development of next-generation therapeutics.

 1.1 Journal Scope